HBNetwork/django-boilerplate/README.md

-# Django-boilerplate with App Core - HBNetwork
+# Django-boilerplate with App Core Configured - HBNetwork

+Following the instructions bellow to create a fast project Django configured with a app core.

 ### Deploy a fully configured Django Application the fastest way!